FullLoRA: Efficiently Boosting the Robustness of Pretrained Vision Transformers: Experiment

-\textbf{Comparison methods.} In our study, we compare our FullLoRA-AT method with other approaches such as LoRA~\cite{hu2022lora}, UniPELT~\cite{mao2022unipelt}, and Aurora~\cite{wang2023parameter}, which are all methods for parameter-efficient finetuning on pretrained models.
+In our study, we compare our FullLoRA method with other approaches such as LoRA~\cite{hu2022lora}, UniPELT~\cite{mao2022unipelt}, and Aurora~\cite{wang2023parameter}, which are all methods for parameter-efficient finetuning on pretrained models.
 Additionally, following~\cite{rebuffi2023revisiting}, we also compare our approach against strategies that exclusively update specific components during finetuning, \eg, the patch embedding layer and the scale and offset parameters of all layernorms.
+It should be noted that, in our comparisons, we have combined these methods with adversarial training to enhance the model's robustness, ensuring a fair comparison.